guyleonard/paramecium/leonard_2022/commands/README.md

 ### Funannotate
 Had to modify the funnanotate scripts (train/library) to force PASA + Trinity/Trinotate scripts to enable -G Ciliate mode.
 Also edited the funannoate library to enable --gcode 6 for GeneMark-ES v4.71.
 Very hacky, would be nice to fix, add CLI option and add a pull request.
 Update - it's too messy I think.
 I had to edit a bunch of other scripts EVM and P2G and the main "translate" code (not using biopython) too!
 Too many options with different names: gcode 6, --stops ATG, -G Ciliate.
 Eugh.

-Also had to add this to the headers prior to any gene training/preds so that tbl2asn knows to translate stop codons properly at the end of 'predict'.
+Also had to add this to the headers so that tbl2asn knows to translate stop codons properly at the end of 'predict'.
 Annoying this can't be passed as an option - wtf NCBI.
+This also messes up GeneMark.
+Sigh.

 ```bash
 sed -i 's/>.*/& [gcode=6]/' genome_no_bac.fasta